How to Manage Pests

 Decisions to treat the larval stage of the leafrollers should be based on the presence of caterpillars observed from periodic visual inspection of the plants.

 If damaging populations are observed, a number of environmentally friendly chemicals are effective in controlling this pest, including Bacillus thuringiensis and spinosad (Entrust, Conserve).

 Bacillus thuringiensis (Bt) is only effective on fruittree leafroller larvae when they are small (less than 0.5 inch long) and usually requires more than one application.
 Caterpillars must ingest the pesticide to be killed.

 Spinosad is a material that is effective on young larvae and is often preferred over BT because it has a longer residual and slightly more efficacious against older larvae.

 The stomach poison cryolite is specific to foliage-feeding pests.
 These insecticides are relatively nontoxic to parasites that attack the caterpillars and beneficial insects and mites that feed on other citrus pests.

-Carbaryl (Sevin) and chlorpyrifos (Dursban) are two other insecticides that can be effective against leafroller larvae.
+Carbaryl (Sevin) can also be effective against leafroller larvae.